jronallo/microdata_schemaorg_example/source/code4lib.html.md

 The gotcha here is that the property value of an `a` element is the value of its `href` attribute.
-To work around this we use the common pattern of adding some extra spans around the text so that the text content is selected instead.
+To work around this we use the common pattern of adding some extra spans around the text.
+Adding the `itemprop` to the spans allows the text content to be selected instead.

 ### Picking Types and Properties (and More Nesting)